Eric Trump Says Shutdown Is 'A Good Thing For Us'

 .@EricTrump joined me over the phone from Mar-a-Lago ! pic.twitter.com/Hro3TzUW52— Jeanine Pirro (@JudgeJeanine) January 21, 2018

-Eric Trump went on Fox News on Saturday night to declare the government shutdown “a good thing for us” — apparently because it makes the Democrats look bad.
+Eric Trump went on Fox News on Saturday night to declare the government shutdown “a good thing for us” — apparently because he believes it makes the Democrats look bad.

 Democrats were seeking a deal to protect undocumented DACA immigrants who were brought to the United States as children.
 Trump was seeking full funding for a wall on the Mexican border and an increased military budget.
 Senate Minority Leader Chuck Schumer (D-N.Y.) complained Saturday that dealing with Trump was like “negotiating with Jello.”